 Recruiting and retaining qualified senior management and scientific, clinical, and operations management and personnel will be critical to our success.
-We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biopharmaceutical companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.

-We are highly dependent on our key management and scientific teams, including our Chief Executive Officer, Chief Financial Officer and Chief Scientific Officer who are all employed "at will," meaning they may terminate the employment relationship at any time.
+We are highly dependent on our key management and scientific teams, including our Chief Executive Officer and Chief Financial Officer who are employed "at will," meaning they may terminate the employment relationship at any time.
 We do not maintain "key person" insurance for any of the key members of our team.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.
 We have in the past and may in the future continue to experience changes in our executive management team resulting from the departure of executives or subsequent hiring of new executives, which may be disruptive to our business.
-For example, effective May 3, 2021, Joseph Sarret assumed the role of Chief Executive Officer and Steven Engle resigned from his position as Chief Executive Officer.
-We anticipate that we will experience a transitional period as Dr. Sarret becomes fully integrated into his new role, and such transition may have a disruptive impact on our ability to implement our business strategy and could have a material adverse effect on our business.
+For example, Kenneth Cundy resigned from his role of Chief Scientific Officer effective March 31, 2022.
 Any changes in business strategies can create uncertainty, may negatively impact our ability to execute our business strategy quickly and effectively and may ultimately be unsuccessful.
 The impact of hiring new executives may not be immediately realized.